Renewable Energy Independent Power Producer Procurement Programme: Load shedding

+In 2023, in an affidavit by outgoing Eskom CEO, André De Ruyter said former Eskom CEOs Brian Molefe and Matshela Koko refused to conclude agreements with Renewable Energy Independent Power Producers, thus exacerbating load shedding.
+It was estimated that up to 96% of load shedding would have been avoided had they not halted the REIPPPP.
+According to analysts the REIPPPP is two to three years behind schedule.
+This is due to the programme being halted between 2015 and 2019, the Minister of Mineral Resources and Energy Gwede Mantashe not following the outline of the IRP and the grid network not adequately developed in areas where renewable energy is best harnessed (the Cape Provinces).

 Following the Stage 6 load shedding crisis in June 2022, President Ramaphosa announced that Bid Window 6 will double the amount procured from 2,600 MW to 5,200 MW, with 3,200MW allocated for wind and 1000 MW for Solar PV.
 The National Planning Commission also proposed the 100 MW ceiling of private generation be removed.
 It said solar and wind power projects can bring online 10 000 MW of capacity within 2–3 years.